sockeqwe/mosby/index.md

 {% endhighlight %}

 ## Questions
-Almost all pages on this site provide a `disqus` section at the end of the page.
-Don't hesitate to ask question about the pages content directly in the disqus section.
-To report bugs, issues or start conceptional design discussions please use the [issue tracker on GitHub](https://github.com/sockeqwe/mosby/issues).
+Almost all pages on this site provide a `Disqus` section at the end of the page.
+Don't hesitate to ask question about the pages content directly in the Disqus section.
+However, please use the [issue tracker on GitHub](https://github.com/sockeqwe/mosby/issues) to report bugs, issues or start conceptional design discussions.
 The [changelog](https://github.com/sockeqwe/mosby/releases) can be found in the release section on Github.

 ## Contributing
 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.